AlDanial/cloc/README.md

 A variation on the instructions above is if you installed the portable version of Strawberry Perl, you will need to run `portableshell.bat` first to properly set up your environment.
-The Strawberry Perl derived executable on the GitHub download area was created with the portable version on a Windows 7 computer.

 [](1}}})
 <a name="Basic_Use"></a> []({{{1)